When did people start to exchange dowries?

 Then both of their fathers would get together.
 They’d discuss the financial arrangements.
 Usually, the girl’s father agreed to give the boy something valuable.
-Maybe it was some cows or a sheep, or a piece of farmland, or some gold jewelry.
-We call this gift a “dowry”.
-(DOW-ree).
+Maybe it was some cows or a sheep, or a piece of farmland, some beads, or some gold jewelry.
+We call this gift a dowry.
+(You say DOW-ree).

 What if the couple got divorced, later on?
-Then the husband had to return his wife’s dowry.
+Then the husband had to return his wife’s stuff.
 This gave him a good reason not to divorce her, because he would lose the dowry.
 And, if he did divorce her, it gave his wife some income to live on when she went back to her father’s or brother’s house.
 (In those days, the husband usually kept the children, so there was no need for child support payments.)

 The Code of Hammurabi from about 1700 BC talks about dowry.
 The Babylonians ruled that the husband had to return his wife’s dowry if he divorced her.
 He also had to return her dowry to her family if she died without having any sons.
 If her husband died, the wife also got her dowry back.
 Their children inherited the rest of her husband’s stuff, but she got the dowry.
 That way the widow would have something to live on.